 This sounds obvious, but how many times have you seen something on sale and thought you couldn’t pass it up?
 Even if something is 50% or 75% off, you’re wasting money if you aren’t going to use it.
 There are some ladies who have their wardrobes filled with ‘sales’ clothes, shoes, and bags – untouched for months, or even years; in the end, bagged for charity shops.

 Another culprit is coupons; though they can be a fantastic way to save on grocery bills.
 But if you purchase things just to use the coupon, you’re wasting your money.
 The same goes for buying in bulk.
 A bargain is not what it is if it remains unused on your shelf and is eventually chucked out.

 Resist impulsive buying

 Don’t buy what you don’t need.
 Impulsive shopping is one way to prevent your money from running out.
 When you buy before you think, you don’t give yourself time to shop around for the best price.
-Resist the desire to make an impulse purchase by giving enough time to reflect on that really hot iPhone that grabbed your attention.
+Resist the desire to make an impulse purchase by giving yourself enough time to reflect on that really hot iPhone that grabbed your attention.
 Allow yourself a cool-off period to do a proper pro and con analysis.
 If you still want to make the purchase a day or so later, compare prices with other stores, check your budget, and go get it.

 How To Protect Your Wellbeing When Money Runs Out

 Do some physical activities

 Exercising in the gym is not the only way to stay fit and healthy.
 There are plenty of alternative ways to exercise without spending.
 For example, you can fit in just 150 minutes a week of moderate-intensity activities like outdoor walking, running, or gardening.
 This will help calm you down and take your mind off money matters, so you can plan your next move.
 Another option is to watch a funny movie in the comfort of your home.
 Research shows that laughing out loud lowers stress hormone levels from thinking too much about your money problems